CodeOptimization/algorithms/Search_in_Matrix.md

 # Analysis
 1. The most trival approach will be scan the matrix row by row and column by column, the complexity will be O(mn);

-2. Since it's ordered in row and column, you may link that to "Binary search" immediately, (though this would be not so efficient even compared as trival solutioin, but it's a great exercise to binary search).
-Similarly, we can devide the matrix by the middle element as below
+2. Since it's ordered in row and column, you may link that to "Binary search" immediately.
+As a result of this, we can devide the matrix by the middle element as below

 |Matrix| | |
 |:-:|:-:|:-:|